crishabhkumar/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe Game

 Welcome to the Tic-Tac-Toe Game!
-This is a simple implementation of the classic game, built using React.Where someone who just wants to play a quick game, this project is for you.
+This is a simple implementation of the classic game, built using **React**.
+Where those just wants to play a quick game, this project is for you.

 ## Features